-After a sumptuous meal of Obanzai, plates and bowls are cleaned and put back to the shelves.
+After a sumptuous meal of Obanzai, they clean the plates and bowls.
+After that, they store these in the shelves.
 This way, it would be easier to prepare for the next Obanzai.

-As part of the tradition of Kyoto locals, there are five core spiritual elements that are meticulously followed when preparing Obanzai.
+As part of the tradition of Kyoto locals, they meticulously follow five core spiritual elements when preparing Obanzai.
 These spiritual elements serve as the people’s guide in setting their values and coming up with decisions in their daily lives.

 1. Honma Mon – using of authentic ingredients with great value